 Not only can you choose how to tackle certain sections of the game, but you can completely ignore some of them if you choose.
 We’ve seen and heard promises of player choice being meaningful in games before, but Dying Light 2 seems to be designed around letting you do things exactly how you want.
 Techland said you’ll have to play through the game multiple times in order to see everything it has to offer.

-In regards to correcting decisions you’ve made, the game’s lead game designer, Tymon Smektala, said, “It’s not like you can like go back to the moment of that decision and just change it.
+In regard to correcting decisions you’ve made, the game’s lead game designer, Tymon Smektala, said, “It’s not like you can like go back to the moment of that decision and just change it.
 You need to do some additional stuff, like complete a couple of extra missions, to fix the things that you think you wronged.
 But apart from those rare instances, all of the decisions are permanent.”
 The sequel will feel much more like an RPG than before — where you’re in the driver’s seat, making (tough) decisions.

-As explained by Smektala, “It is very hard to measure in an open-world game.
-How long it actually takes to complete the game because of the things that happen between points A and points B of a quest, so basically it’s up to you how you play it.”
+As explained by Smektala, “It is very hard to measure in an open-world game how long it actually takes to complete the game because of the things that happen between points A and points B of a quest, so basically it’s up to you how you play it.”
 Smektala explains that there are “emergencies” that pop up as you make your way to your next objective.
 It’s up to you if you’d like to stop and address them, but doing so will take more of your time.
 This, by the way, is way more content than the first game, so it seems Techland is expanding upon the original in a huge way.

 One of the coolest things we got to see during its E3 2019 showing was the implementation of a glider — basically turning you into a pseudo-superhero at times.
 You can chain the glider into your route as you run through the city, allowing you to get around much easier and safer.
 Not only that, but you’ll have access to a grappling hook that you can use to pull yourself upward toward buildings.
 If you combine the two gadgets, you’re able to zip around like Spider-Man as you slaughter zombies.
 It sounds like something that shouldn’t exist.

 As for your arsenal, Dying Light 2 will have access to over 50 additional weapons than in the original — and you can make them by combining items.
 You’ll gain access to blueprints, just like in the first game, but this time, stealth items will be more integral than before.
-In the E3 2019 demo, you’re able to use a gun to take out enemies from afar, and then use it as a melee weapon when it’s out of ammo.
+In the E3 2019 demo, you’re able to use a gun to take out enemies from afar and then use it as a melee weapon when it’s out of ammo.
 It seems your weapons will be more effective than ever before, but your foes will be smarter.

 Much like the first game, Dying Light 2 will feature online cooperative multiplayer, with up to three other players.
 You’ll be able to invite them to your world to complete missions or other tasks, but it’s unclear what — if any — changes will be added that improve the online experience.
 With player choice being such a focal point, Techland encourages you to see the consequences of other players’ decisions in their “versions” of the world.
 Likewise, they can do the same when they enter your world.

 In the first game, you were able to compete against other players in PvP matches.
-While we aren’t sure how or if this will be handled in the sequel, Smektala says “there’s a huge multiplayer component aside from [the] co-op mode.”
+While we aren’t sure how or if this will be handled in the sequel, Smektala says, “There’s a huge multiplayer component aside from [the] co-op mode.”
 It’s likely we’ll see some version of the beloved PvP action make its return in the sequel.

 The real question is, will there be DLC that comes out at the same time as the game?
 If that’s the case, then you may want to wait to pre-order, just in case there’s a bundle deal.
 Speaking of pre-orders…

-- The best PS5 games for 2021
+- The best games on Steam